Virginia and the "Snowball Earth/Popsicle Planet" Theory

 Source: National Science Foundation (NSF), Scientists Find Signs of "Snowball Earth" Amidst Early Animal Evolution

-Earth has twice been covered with ice according to the Snowball Earth theory.
-Ice may have covered the entire planet, perhaps comparable to the way ice covers Europa (a moon of Jupiter) today.
+Earth has twice been covered completely (or almost completely) with ice, according to the Snowball Earth theory.
+The surface of the entire planet was ice, perhaps comparable to the way ice today covers all of Europa (a moon of Jupiter).

-The sun's output could have dimmed, or an increase of aerosols in the upper atmosphere could have reflected incoming radiation.
+The sun's output could have dimmed, and during a Milankovitch cycle the radiation from the sun may have reduced how solar energy strikes the Earth.
+Volcanic eruptions could have generated an increase of sulfur aerosols in the upper atmosphere that reflected incoming radiation more than the extra carbon dioxide absorbed it.
 A 2% reduction of incoming sunlight, if it occurred quickly over just 10,000 years, may have been sufficient to trigger a Snowball Earth event.

 ...scientists generally agree that Snowball Earths arose from a "runaway" effect involving an ice-albedo feedback: As incoming sunlight is reduced, ice expands from the poles to the equator.
 As more ice covers the globe, the planet becomes more reflective, or higher in albedo, which further cools the surface for more ice to expand.
 Eventually, if the ice reaches a certain extent, this becomes a runaway process, resulting in a global glaciation.